 - the acuity of homelessness that was experienced at the time

 - the type of housing that was sourced (eg private, community or public).

-In addition to the outcomes below, we’ve also provided assistance to at least another 350 people who did not require a Housing First service, but who were given advice and guidance to help find a home.
+In addition to the outcomes below, we’ve also provided assistance to many people with advice and guidance to help find a home.